Claim your compensation

 The recast increases compensation for delays of more than an hour from 25% to 50% of the value of the ticket.
 Passengers will be legally entitled to 75% compensation for a delay of more than 90 minutes and a full refund if a train is more than two hours late.

 “The minimum compensations for delays shall be as follows: (a) 50 % of the ticket price for a delay of 60 to 90 minutes, (b) 75% of the ticket price for a delay of 91 minutes to 120 minutes, (ba) 100% of the ticket price for a delay of 121 minutes or more.”

-For passengers making multi-leg journeys with several tickets, rights to information, assistance and compensation will be the same as those for a through ticket.
+For passengers making multi-leg journeys with several tickets, rights to information, assistance and compensation will be the same as those for a direct ticket.

-MEPs rejected proposals to exempt tail operators from paying compensation in the event of “extraordinary circumstances.”
+MEPs rejected proposals to exempt rail operators from paying compensation in the event of “extraordinary circumstances.”

 More space for bikes: In addition, the recast also includes provisions to ensure new and refurbished trains have “well-indicated spaces” to accommodate assembled bicycles and MEPs have backed an earlier-than-planned phase-out of temporary exemptions used by a number of member states to only partially implement the 2009 rules to domestic services.
 These exemptions will end within a year of the recast coming into force.

 “Today is a great day for consumer rights,” says the recast’s deputy, Mr Boguslaw Liberadzki.
 “Soon passengers will be able to take bicycles on every train and persons with reduced mobility can rely on better assistance at stations and on trains.
 Parliament takes consumer rights very seriously, so we are also proposing higher compensation payments in case of delays and want to ensure that passengers on journeys which involve more than one connection and who have been issued separate tickets have the full protection of the rules.”